Design Process, Revealed!

 After that it's time to sketch up some ideas — Fun, fun, fun!
 Thinking how to combine organic shapes with geometric shapes in harmony.
 Do I put them in a orderly manner or a more intuitive way?

-MAMIMU (aka June Mineyama-Smithson) is a Japanese designer, artist and consultant based in London.
-She believes in the optimistic idea that inspiration can be found everywhere and creates witty and contemporary designs inspired by the seeminly mundane.
+MAMIMU (aka June Mineyama-Smithson) is a Japanese designer/artist based in London.
+She believes in the optimistic idea that inspiration can be found everywhere and creates witty and contemporary designs inspired by the seemingly mundane.
 Find out more.